apjv05/LeetCode/Problems/Linked Lists/README.md

     - Return new_head

 ## Dummy/Sentinel Nodes
 As  discussed before using a dummy node can simplify edge cases, especially when operations involve modifying the head of the list.
 It acts as a placeholder, so you don't have to constantly check for null head pointers.
+Using the dummy node will create a new list that you can do whatever on.

 When to Use
 - Operations that might modify the head of the list: This is the most common use case.
 For example, deleting the first node, inserting at the beginning, or merging lists where the new head needs to be determined dynamically